 Which Drugs Can Interact with CBD?

 About 60% of pharmaceutical drugs used in human medicine use the CYP450 metabolic pathway.
 In veterinary medicine, many of the drugs prescribed to our pets also use this metabolic pathway.
 That is why, if your dog is taking any other medications, you should absolutely consult with your vet about the use of CBD oil.

 Represented in the table below are some of the more commonly prescribed veterinary drugs that can interact with CBD.
 Note this is not an exhaustive list, so again, it is critical to consult with your vet first.

 Talk to Your Vet: CBD Veterinary Drug Interactions

-At LolaHemp, we strive to keep our customers aware of the ongoing research exploring CBD and health for our canine companions through our informative blog and free, comprehensive eBook.
+At Lolahemp, we strive to keep our customers aware of the ongoing research exploring CBD and health for our canine companions through our informative blog.
 But we also want our customers to be aware of how to use CBD for dogs responsibly.

 It is important to talk to your vet if you notice physical or behavioral problems with your dog.
 Early veterinary diagnosis can treat many conditions that could be otherwise life threatening.
 Never attempt to diagnose your own pet.